ferdous-scraps/ferdous-scraps/README.md

 - **JCI Dhaka Aspirant Documentary**
   _Role: Filmmaker & Editor_
   This documentary captured the story of hardworking peope of street .
 I directed, shot, and edited the project, ensuring the story was told with depth and authenticity.

-- **[Project Title 3]**
-  _Role: Editor_
-  A corporate video for [company], where I worked to refine the pacing and tone, ensuring that the message resonated with the target audience while maintaining brand integrity.

 ---